 256 Byte Intro Competitions

 We will have 256 byte intro competitions for Oldschool, Hi-End and Fantasy Console/VM.
+There will also be dedication competitions for atari and zx spectrum systems if we receive enough entries in the oldschool category.

 128 Byte Intro Competitions